aparg/burger-builder/README.md

 You can find the demo project(only front end included) here:
 - [GitHub] (https://aparg.github.io/burger-builder-frontend)

-A live demo with backend logic included is now available for this app hostel on vercel
+A live demo with backend logic included is now available for this app hosted using vercel.
+You can check it out here:
 - https://burger-builder-qnpv.vercel.app/ (app)
 - https://burger-builder-aparg.vercel.app/display (display api)